helpfulrobot/silverstripe-style-sheet/README.md

 ####Manually:
 1. Download the module from [the releases page](https://github.com/stephenjcorwin/silverstripe-style-sheet/releases)
 2. Extract the file
-3. Make sure the folder after being extracted is name 'silverstripe-style-sheet'
+3. Make sure the folder after being extracted is name `silverstripe-style-sheet`
 4. Place this directory in your site's root directory

 ####Configuration: